nestordemeure/impersonator/readme.md

 *Impersonator* lets you chat with an AI simulation of any author, blogger or person as easily as copy-pasting texts they have written into a folder!

+See [this page of the documentation](docs/inner%20workings.md) for a detailled explanation of the algorithm.

 ## Usage

 #### Installation